 Organisations must recognise that promoting parental leave (for fathers as well as mothers) means greater employee engagement from both genders.
-Paternity leave, which is leave taken by new dads, takes some of the pressure off working mums and, on a macro level, promotes gender equality.
+Paternity leave, that is leave taken by new dads, takes some of the pressure off working mums, and, on a macro level, promotes gender equality and contributes to closing the gender pay gap.

 To some extent, we used to see the 'motherhood penalty' as a grim but inevitable fact, a version of you-can't-have-it-all syndrome.
 But attitudes are shifting, and parenting roles are changing.
 It's time to take the lead and learn from mothers' experiences by ensuring that positive shifts in workplace practices can benefit men too.
-Otherwise, we'll end up rerunning the same negative experiences which previously stopped working mums from progressing - and for working dads, too.
+Otherwise, we'll end up re-running the same negative experiences - which previously stopped working from progressing - for working dads too.